cime-research/public-transit-accessibility/README.md

 # NaNDA Syntax — CIME Transit Adjacency & Availability Scripts

-R and Python scripts developed at the University of Michigan's Center for Inclusive and Mobility Excellence (CIME) to measure two transit-related metrics from GTFS, census, and destination data: **adjacency** (how many destinations are reachable from each census block under different traveler profiles) and **availability** (how much of each census block's area is within walking distance of transit service, and how frequently that service runs).
+R and Python scripts developed at the University of Michigan's Center for Inclusive Mobility Environments (CIME) to measure two transit-related metrics from GTFS, census, and destination data: **adjacency** (how many destinations are reachable from each census block under different traveler profiles) and **availability** (how much of each census block's area is within walking distance of transit service, and how frequently that service runs).

 ## Repository Contents